maxim-saplin/llm_chess/README.md

 --------------------------------------------------------------------------------
 Proxy (to Player_Black):

-Before deciding on the next move you can reflect on your current situation, write down notes and evaluate.
+Before deciding on the next move you can reflect on your current situation, write down notes, and evaluate.
-    Here're a few recomendations that you can follow to make a better move decision:
+    Here are a few recommendations that you can follow to make a better move decision:
     - Shortlist the most valuable next moves
     - Consider how they affect the situation
     - What could be the next moves from your opponent in each case
-    - Is there any strategy fitting the situation and you choice of moves
+    - Is there any strategy fitting the situation and your choice of moves
     - Rerank the shortlisted moves based on the previous steps